What Is The Statute of Limitations For A Car Accident Case in California?

 If you’re filing a claim for personal injury in California, you generally have two (2) years from the date of the injury to file a claim, with a few exceptions.
+Once the statute of limitations expires your matter may not be brought to court.

 If you are injured in a car accident, your immediate focus should be on seeking appropriate medical attention and following your doctor’s orders for rest and recovery.
 In many situations, car accident injuries prevent victims from working or engaging in regular activities for a period of time while they heal.
 This can make it difficult to think about anything besides your injuries and your physical health.